Featured bike path - Cedar Creek Trail

 Mundane transformed to adventure

 We stopped several times along the route to enjoy the views.
-I even noticed an unique sight along the trail – two trees with separate bases that grew together then separated- for the very first time!
+I even noticed an unique sight along the trail, two trees with separate bases that grew together then separated, for the very first time!

-Five years ago I shared this weather photo.
+Several years ago I shared this weather photo.
 We have put thousands of miles on our Chariot on this segment of trail with all three of our children, with 176 and 169 days over the bridge in 2015 and 2016!
 It is rewarding to see my oldest now running over this bridge!

 Payback time

-The most rewarding part of the excursion was that when we all returned to the mama train.
-My oldest decided to continue on her own.
+The most rewarding part of the excursion was when we all returned to the mama train, my oldest decided to continue on her own.
 I fully expected that when we approached a bit of standing water across the trail (the trail had recently flooded) that she would jump back in the cart.
-Nope - she decided to hike through the woods, and even the downed two-foot diameter tree didn’t stop her!
+Nope, she decided to hike through the woods, and even the downed two-foot diameter tree didn’t stop her!
 She needed to find foot holds since she wasn’t tall enough to step over, but proudly muscled herself up and over the obstacle.
 We soon found ourselves crossing the Wisconsin River and were back into Rib Mountain.
 It was only when we arrived at the road and I told her for safety to ride the rest of the way that she reluctantly agreed.

 Nature at your fingertips